PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-10 04:34:36
+Last updated: 2024-04-10 04:35:09
-Random Quote: Kids, I'm going to tell you an incredible story, the story of how I met your mother. - Ted Mosby
+Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister